7Block Labs

 Key Advantages

-• Permissioned Network Architecture: Ensures only authorized entities can access sensitive data, crucial for compliance and privacy.
+• Permissioned Network Architecture: This setup guarantees that only the right folks can access sensitive data, which is super important for keeping things compliant and respecting privacy.

-• Modular Design: Supports plug-and-play components like consensus, membership services, and data privacy layers.
+• Modular Design: It allows for easy addition and removal of components, like consensus, membership services, and data privacy layers--totally plug-and-play.

 Core Components Relevant to Supply Chain Use Cases